PabloAsekas/OrderMedia/README.md

 - `ClassificationSettings__MaxMediaNameLength` *(integer)*: Maximum media name length to replace the name.
 If a media name length is higher than this setting, the name will be replaced with a concatenation of the setting `ClassificationSettings__NewMediaName` and a 4-digit random number.
 - `ClassificationSettings__MediaSourcePath` *(string)*: The source folder where is all the media to be classified.
 - `ClassificationSettings__NewMediaName` *(string)*: New media name to replace original names when the conditions are met.
 This name will be concatenated to a 4-digit random number.
 Ex: From `IMG_0001.heic` to `pbg_3107.heic`.
-- `ClassificationSettings__OverwriteFiles` *(boolena)*: Setting to allow overwriting files if the media type is already in the destination.
+- `ClassificationSettings__OverwriteFiles` *(boolean)*: Setting to allow overwriting files if the media type is already in the destination.
 - `ClassificationSettings__RenameMediaFiles` *(boolean)*: Setting to allow renaming media files with the created date or not.
 Ex: From `IMG_0001,heic` to `yyyy-MM-dd_HH-mm-ss_IMG_0001.heic`.
 - `ClassificationSettings__ReplaceLongNames` *(boolean)*: Setting to allow replacing the original long names with another one (composed by the setting `ClassificationSettings__NewMediaName` and a 4-digit random number) when the original name is higher than the `ClassificationSettings__MaxMediaNameLength` setting.
 - `MediaExtensions__ImageExtensions` *(string array)*: Image extensions list the application will check for.
 If a compatible extension is not specified, the application will not read those files.
 - `MediaExtensions__VideoExtensions` *(string array)*: Video extensions list the application will check for.
 If a compatible extension is not specified, the application will not read those files.
 - `MediaPaths__MediaPostProcessPath` *(string)*: The folder where all the exported photos are located.
 - `MediaPaths__MediaPostProcessSource` *(string)*: The folder where the original photos and files are located.
+- `RenamingSettings__MaxMediaNameLength` *(integer)*: Maximum media name length to replace the name.
+If a media name length is higher than this setting, the name will be replaced with a concatenation of the setting `RenamingSettings__NewMediaName` and a 4-digit random number.
+- `RenamingSettings__MediaSourcePath` *(string)*: The source folder where is all the media to be renamed, including subfolders.
+- `RenamingSettings__NewMediaName` *(string)*: New media name to replace original names when the conditions are met.
+This name will be concatenated to a 4-digit random number.
+Ex: From `IMG_0001.heic` to `pbg_3107.heic`.
+- `RenamingSettings__ReplaceLongNames` *(boolean)*: Setting to allow replacing the original long names with another one (composed by the setting `RenamingSettings__NewMediaName` and a 4-digit random number) when the original name is higher than the `RenamingSettings__MaxMediaNameLength` setting.

 ## Docker Support